JewelPilot/ChinDev/README.md

 ### 🎓 Education
 Illinois Institute of Technology, Chicago, IL

-Bachelor of Science, Major in Information and Technology Management, Minor in Industrial Technology and Management
+Bachelors in Information and Technology Management, Minor in Industrial Technology and Management

 ### 🛠 Skills